 Of important note, Newtown is also a village of artists.
 Newtown has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Newtown’s character.

 Also of interest is that Newtown has more people living here who work in computers and math than 95% of the places in the US.

+Newtown is a somewhat ethnically-diverse village.
 The people who call Newtown home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Newtown residents report their race to be White, followed by Asian.
-Important ancestries of people in Newtown include Irish, English, Italian, and French .
+The greatest number of Newtown residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Newtown include German, Irish, English, Italian, and Jordanian.

 The most common language spoken in Newtown is English.
-Other important languages spoken here include Spanish and Gujarathi.
+Other important languages spoken here include Spanish and Arabic.